Hemaprasad-N/DAA_Module_19/EX 1A Reverse a string.md

 To write a program to create a recursive function to reverse a string.

 ## Algorithm
-1. Define a recursive function revstr that takes a string as input.
+1.Define a recursive function revstr that takes a string as input.

 2.Check if the length of the string is zero (base case).